 Articles and Book Chapters

 Latimer, Heather.
 “A Queer Pregnancy: Affective Kinship, Time Travel, and Reproductive Choice in Denis Villeneuve’s Arrival.”
-Feminist Theory vol. 22, no. 4, 2021.
-No pagination yet.
+Feminist Theory vol. 22, no. 4, 2021 [published online ahead of print].

 Latimer, Heather.
 “All Politics are Reproductive: Abortion and Environment in Marianne Apostolides’ Deep Salt Water.”
-Forthcoming in Representing Abortion, edited by Rachel Hurst.
-Abingdon: Routledge, 2020, no pagination yet.
+In Representing Abortion, edited by Rachel Hurst.
+Abingdon: Routledge, 2020, pp. 166-176.